iamqiss/Pixelle/maintable/src/backend/storage/aio/README.md

 ### Deadlock and Starvation Dangers due to AIO

-Using AIO in a naive way can easily lead to deadlocks in an environment where the source/target of AIO are shared resources, like pages in postgres' shared_buffers.
+Using AIO in a naive way can easily lead to deadlocks in an environment where the source/target of AIO are shared resources, like pages in maintable' shared_buffers.

 Consider one backend performing readahead on a table, initiating IO for a